-Trekkers follow the similar itinerary as in Everest Base Camp Trek until they reach Everest Base Camp.
 After an amazing sunrise at Kalapathar trekkers return back to Lukla on a Helicopter via Gokyo Route.
-Therefore, every penny spent on this trip worth millions.
+Therefore, every penny spent on this trip is worth millions.

 Both the natural (mountains, rivers, forests & hills) and cultural attractions (monasteries & Sherpa Villages) along with the helicopter tour make the trip sumptuous.

-The Everest Base camp Heli Trek is created to reduce the arduousness during the Everest Base Camp Trek.
-Every year thousands of trekkers need to be airlifted because of the altitude sickness or tiredness.
+Everest Base camp Heli Trek was created to reduce the arduousness during Everest Base Camp Trek.
+Every year thousands of trekkers need to be airlifted because of altitude sickness or tiredness.
 However, the heli trek concept helps to reduce the chance of altitude sickness both physically and mentally.

-Altitude sickness according to some experts is mental issue as well.
-If you are going on the high altitude places, you are mentally concerned about the level of oxygen.
-This itinerary allows trekkers trekker to take their time while ascending.
+Altitude sickness, according to some experts is mental issue as well.
+If you are going to high altitude places, you are mentally concerned about the level of oxygen.
+This itinerary allows trekkers to take their time while ascending.
 The return trip is in the Helicopter so there won’t be rush to finish the trek within the stipulated time.
 Gradual ascend helps trekker to avoid excessive tiredness and allow them to have plenty of time to acclimatize.

-Book the Everest Base camp Heli Trek in Nepal with us.
-We ensure the regal way of exploring entire Khumbu region.
-Trek and travel in one single holiday in Nepal.
+Book Everest Base camp Heli Trek in Nepal with us.
+We ensure the regal way of exploring the entire Khumbu region.
+Trek and travel on a single holiday in Nepal.

 The trail is moderate if planned well.
 Nepal Adventure Pilgrimage Treks always knits the best itinerary for our valued clients.
-Our itinerary is prepared by the travel planners having 2 decades of experience in the field of Nepal Trekking.
+Our itinerary is prepared by the travel planners who have 2 decades of experience in the field of Nepal Trekking.
 It ensures the high success rate.

 Trekkers reach as high as 5545 m (Kalapathar) during the trek.
 The maximum change in the altitude is about 300 m – 450 m.
 Gradual ascent, sound planning and proper acclimatization activities make it worth trying without the fear of altitude sickness.

 Everest region of Nepal is sumptuous.
 There are plethora of teahouses and lodges.
 As the number of trekkers in the region is high there are different styles of accommodation.
-One can get the varieties of the services according to the budget.
+One can get a variety of the services according to the budget.

-Until the trekkers reach the Tengboche there are high choices ranging from luxury to basic lodging.
+Until the trekkers reach Tengboche, there are high choices ranging from luxury to basic lodging.
 However, beyond Tengboche every trekker has to stay in the limited teahouses.
-As the altitude rise the lodging facility becomes more basic.
-However, there are new teahouses with attached bathroom and free internet which was earlier needed to pay.
+As the altitude rises the lodging facility becomes more basic.
+However, there are new teahouses with attached bathrooms and free internet which was earlier needed to pay.

 Regarding the meals’ availability there are numerous menu choices.
 The agency however recommends you to have soupy and basic food along with plenty of water.
 There are various cuisines which you can order for the meal like continental, Chinese, local and Indian.
 Heed the instructions of the trekking guide while choosing the menu items as you might end up paying high for the food items which are cheaper in city areas.
 The places are inaccessible and all the food items need to be carried either by helicopter or mule.
 Therefore, it is expensive.
 The best solution is to book the full board package so that your agency takes care of everything.

-Everest Three High Passes Trek, Renjo La Trek, Amadablam Base Camp Trek and Everest View Trek are few examples of side trips which you can do.
+Everest Three High Passes Trek, Renjo La Trek, Amadablam Base Camp Trek and Everest View Trek are a few examples of side trips you can make.

-Trail condition of Everest Base Camp Trail is absolute.
+Trail conditions on Everest Base Camp Trail are absolute.
 It is very organized and untainted.
-There is no road accessibility which has resulted in mystic walking adventure.
-Most of the trekking trails of Nepal is being destroyed by the haphazard planning and road constructions.
+There is no road accessibility has resulted in mystic walking adventure.
+Most of the trekking trails of Nepal are being destroyed by haphazard planning and road constructions.
 The best example is the Annapurna Circuit Trek.
 However, the EBC Trek trail is still intact.
 The local government and people have not allowed the road to be constructed beyond Lukla.
-Therefore, it is the best untainted walking trail of Nepal.
+Therefore, it is the most untainted walking trail of Nepal.

 Nepal Trekking is possible throughout the year.
 However, the best window for the trekkers to visit Nepal for the walking holiday is spring and autumn season.
 During this season blooming flowers and clear make it fascinating for the trekkers.

 Moreover, trekking is to have the perfect vista and clear weather.
 Months of March – May and September – November are relatively clearer.
 The chance of cancellation is very low.
-If you are planning to do the Everest Base Camp Trekking then these months are ideal choice.
-You can book the trekking according to your holiday plans though throughout the year.
+If you are planning to do Everest Base Camp Trekking then these months are ideal choice.
+You can book your trek according to your holiday plans throughout the year.

 Trek in Nepal with us.
-You will be blessed by the mesmerizing mountain vistas and overwhelmed by the impeccable hospitality of our crew members.
-Come and join us to knit the legendary travel tale of your lifetime in the most affordable price.
+You will be blessed with mesmerizing mountain vistas and overwhelmed by the impeccable hospitality of our crew members.
+Come and join us to knit the legendary travel tale of your lifetime at the most affordable price.

-1:Stunning Scenery: The Everest Base Camp Heli Trek offers stunning views of the Himalayas, including Mt.
+1:Stunning Scenery: Everest Base Camp Heli Trek offers stunning views of the Himalayas, including Mt.
 Everest, Mt.
 Lhotse, Mt.
-Nuptse, and other towering peaks.
+Nuptse and other towering peaks.
 You will also pass through picturesque Sherpa villages and see the beautiful flora and fauna of the region.

 2:Trekking Experience: The trek is challenging, but with the help of experienced guides and porters, you can complete it successfully.
 You will be trekking for about 12 days, covering an average of 10-15 km per day.
 The trek is graded moderate to difficult and requires a good level of fitness.